Pagure/pagure/doc/using_doc.rst

 Each section correspond to one of the four git repositories created for each
 project:

-* 1 git repository containing the source code, displayed in the main section of the pagure project.
+* A git repository containing the source code, displayed in the main section of the pagure project.
-* 1 git repository for the documentation
+* A git repository for the documentation
-* 1 git repository for the issues and their metadata
+* A git repository for the issues and their metadata
-* 1 git repository for the metadata for pull-requests
+* A git repository for the metadata for pull-requests

-In this section of the documentation, we are intersting in the doc repository.
+In this section of the documentation, we are interested in the doc repository.

-The doc repository is a simple git repo, whose content will appear under the `Docs` tab in pagure and in https://docs.pagure.org/<project>/.
+The doc repository is a simple git repo, whose content will appear under the `Docs` tab in pagure and on https://docs.pagure.org/<project>/.

-There are few ways you can put your documentation in this repo:
+There are a few ways you can put your documentation in this repo:

 * Simple text files